A friend was telling me about how she had always wanted to paint, but hadn’t had time. Now that her children are grown up she wants to make a start.

 Brushes – Synthetic brushes are ideal, but you might want some bristle ones sometimes, to show the texture of the stroke.

-A Surface to paint on – I have chosen stretched canvas but you can also search canvas here for: Canvas Pads, Canvas Panels and Pre-Stretched Canvas
+A Surface to paint on – I have chosen stretched canvas but you can also use: Canvas Pads, Canvas Panels and Pre-Stretched Canvas.

 Water container – A glass jar is ideal.
 Nothing to buy for this.